The Carbon Footprint of Fish

 Bycatch Drives Climate Change

-A 2019 International Monetary Fund report found that protecting large sea creatures is actually more important for the climate than planting trees because the animals accumulate carbon in their bodies throughout their long lives, and when they die, the carbon remains locked away in their bodies at the bottom of the ocean.
+A 2019 International Monetary Fund report found that protecting large sea creatures is actually more important for the climate than planting trees because the animals accumulate carbon in their bodies throughout their long lives, and when they die, the carbon remains locked away in their bodies at the bottom of the ocean.4 Scientists have called destructive practices such as bottom trawling ‘marine deforestation’ because of the extent of the damage they cause.5

 If we stopped fishing, we would stop bycatch, which would allow carbon to accumulate in large creatures, and the seabed with its carbon stores would remain intact.